lionheart/LionheartOtherAppsViewController/README.md

 let controller = LionheartOtherAppsViewController(developerID=548052593)
 ```

-#### Note:

-You can find out your Developer ID by going to the App Store and clicking "More By This Developer".
-Your ID will be at the end of that url.

 ## Installation

 LionheartOtherAppsViewController is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: